Southern India: Land of Magnificent Temples

 Throughout our southern Indian sojourn, locals would approach us, wanting to know from whence we came, and many would ask to be photographed with us.

 One friendly young woman, celebrating her birthday in the Airavatesvara grounds, insisted we join her for cake.
-We nibbled a few crumbs but. ever conscious of the oft dubious subcontinent dairy products, discreetly flicked the rest to a tag-along mangy hound, which visibly needed it more than us.
+We nibbled a few crumbs but, ever conscious of the oft dubious subcontinent dairy products, discreetly flicked the rest to a tag-along mangy hound, which visibly needed it more than us.

 Directly adjacent to the temple is a fascinating example of local cottage industry.
 Darasuram has been a renowned centre for silk weaving for centuries, producing some of the India’s most beautiful and sought-after saris.